top of page

 That trajectory is likely to continue, pulling more stablecoin-enabled settlement volume along with it.
 But even as “stablecoin-native settlement” expands, it is unlikely to remove fiat from the equation.
 Instead, it shifts where and when conversion occurs.
 The more consequential question is elsewhere: whose share of the card payment economics is mostly under pressure and why.

-In this week’s research, I break down the economics of a stablecoin card payment transaction, including:
+In this week’s research, I break down the mechanics and economics of stablecoin card payments, including:

 1. Where the stablecoin leg actually sits in the crypto card payment flow